tequeter/dryspec/README.md

 1. A short description of the program in one paragraph.
 What the software does (features), why, what problem it solves.
 2. Code best practices.
-3. A specification index provided below.
+3. A generic specification index provided below.

 The user provides the Constitution (the description is quick to write, and the best practices are supposedly already identified before the project).

-The agent is forbidden to edit the Constitution without an explicit request from the user.
+The agent SHALL NOT edit the Constitution without an explicit request from the user.

 #### Specification index